Interning at Peace Corps

 What do the internship courses fulfill?

-All UCLA students enroll in two 4-unit UCLA courses for the internship:
+All UCLA students enroll in one 8-unit UCLA course for the internship:

 Possible Internship Locations